Robot-sumo: History

 In April 2025, FUJISOFT announced that they "will primarily concentrate on the 500g class robots and will reduce participation in the 3kg class for both international and domestic teams", shifting the focus of the All Japan Robot-Sumo Tournament 2025 edition from the Mega Sumo class to the Mini Sumo class.
 They also announced that "in the future, country representative invitations may not be sent; only teams recognized in official tournaments will qualify for the Grand Final".
 In June 2025, FUJISOFT announced that the 2025 edition will host the Mini Sumo as an official tournament, rather than a Pre-Tournament as it has been until last year.

+In August 2026, FUJISOFT announced that it would end the tournament after the 38th edition, stating that it had fulfilled a certain role as a social contribution initiative based on its activities to date.
+The 38th edition, scheduled for 2026, will therefore be the final tournament.

 Rules and Classes

 The principle of a robot-sumo fight consists of two robots competing to push the opponent out of the dohyō.
 The arena is usually painted with a main color with a contrasting color used to paint a line in the edge (usually, black as the main color and white as the border line color).